pickettj/geomapping/Historical_Shape_Files/README.md

 ## What is this?

-This directory contains a variety of shape files, often for Central / South Asian / Middle Eastern historical polities.
+This directory contains a variety of shape files, mostly for early modern and colonial-era Central / South Asian / Middle Eastern historical political / administrative boundaries.
 Some of them are of my own design, some are traced or adapted from atlases; most are a combination.
 All are works in progress, i.e. I alter the borders, add descriptive data, and update the files as I learn more.
 (The numbers after 'loc' in the filenames are internal tracking numbers, do not correspond to anything public.)
+Feedback welcome!

 Where applicable, I have tried to include the raster base base-layer(s) I used for tracing; and have kept a minimal log of departures from that source.